dnirns/dnirns/README.md

 ### I’m Dan, a coding convert with a focus on front-end web development.

 - 🔭 I’m currently working on:

-	- Developing a React Native game.
+	- An on-going Spotify music visualiser app. (work in progress here: https://audiolize.herokuapp.com/).
-	- A porfolio and e-commerce website for a fashion brand.
+	- A multiplayer Asteroids style game with Pixi.js and React.

 - 🌱 I’m currently learning:

-	- React Native.
+	- TDD with Testing Library / Jest.
 	- TypeScript.

 - 📫 How to reach me: